 November 9th 2005

-Daisy Chadwick is a tall, striking woman.
-Standing well over 6 feet, she exudes an aura of confidence as she strides over to my table in the corner of the well-lit coffee lounge she has requested we meet in.
+Daisy Chadwick is a striking woman.
+Standing well over 6 feet, she exudes an aura of confidence as she strides over to my table in the corner of the well-lit coffee lounge that she has requested we meet in.
 Shaking my hand firmly, she sets down her briefcase and takes the seat opposite me.

 She introduces herself before summoning a waitress with a mere glance, a skill I am yet to master.